Athagod/Developer_Profile_Generator/README.md

 Hello,

-This application will generate a PDF resume from
+This application will generate a PDF resume from command line.
+The html code is written into the template.js folder